genshin-base/main-site/data/translated/builds/en.md

 **Energy Recharge**<br>
 Prioritise Energy Recharge first to ensure you can always use Elemental Burst before the Elemental Skill expires in order to maintain Hydro application. **Without Prototype Amber, Kokomi will need \~200-220% Energy Recharge (170-190% with Prototype Amber at \[R1\] and 150-170% at \[R5\])**

-**ATK% / Hydro DMG**<br>
+**Hydro DMG**<br>
-If Kokomi is just being used to maintain 100% uptime on her Elemental Skill without using normal attacks during Elemental Burst, ATK% / Hydro DMG mainstat can be used to sacrifice her healing to instead maximise damage from Elemental Skill.
+This can be used to sacrifice some of Kokomi's healing to boost her damage if she is attacking onfield during Elemental Burst.

 # === characters.#kokomi.roles.#dps.tips ===

 Due to Kokomi's high stamina cost on her Charged Attacks, her best attack strings are:

-At **\[C0\]:** N2D <br>
+At **\[C0\]:** N2D<br>
-At **\[C1\]:** N3D\*
+At **\[C1\]:** N3D

-\*N3D might result in a loss of Beidou Stormbreaker hits (DPS loss), and as such is only recommended in a Vaporize comp where the added Hydro application is favoured.
+\*NA = Normal Attack, D = Dash

-**\*NA = Normal Attack, D = Dash**
+N3D might result in a loss of Beidou Stormbreaker hits (DPS loss), and as such is only recommended in a Vaporize comp where the added Hydro application is favoured.

 # === characters.#kokomi.roles.#dps.notes ===

-DPS Kokomi aims to maximise her onfield damage only during her Elemental Burst's duration.
+DPS Kokomi aims to maximise her onfield damage during her Elemental Burst's duration.
 Outside of her Elemental Burst, her damage is lackluster and not worth building for.

 **Regarding Weapon Choices**